lukearp/Enterprise-Landing-Zone-Policies/vNET-Hub-and-Spoke-Deployments/README.md

 # What are some Features that are planned in the future?

-I am planning on adding the ability to deploy an Azure Firewall in the HUB.
-I will also be adding the option for deploying an Azure Bastion Host.
 If there are any features that are wanted, submit an issue.